We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 PHOTO: Amazon

 This Vitamix attachment works with the brand’s Ascent line of blender bases.
-With a short lag while the motor shut off, this wasn’t the most responsive food processor we tested.
-However, it was exceptional at emulsifying.
-We think cooks who use food processors primarily for sauces and purées would like this model.
+While the blade did spin a few times after shutting the motor off, it still emulsified mayonnaise quickly and neatly.
+It proved proficient at slicing and dicing, too.
+We think cooks who use food processors primarily for sauces and purées will like this model.
 If you already have an Ascent blender, the Vitamix food processor attachment is an affordable upgrade.
 That said, investing in the whole setup is pricey, with the base, blender, and food processor totaling over $800.

 The Tests